lh/HSMA-Notes/Formatted_Notes/1e_notes.md

-# Python in a day!
+c# Python in a day!

 Python is not strongly typed.
 Assigning a new type will change the type of the variable.
 Yuck.